 (2) The conditions referred to in subsection (1) may include a condition that the pipeline licensee shall complete the construction of the pipeline within the period specified in the pipeline licence.

-[(3) deleted]

 [Section 70 amended by No. 42 of 2010 s.
 122.]

 71. Variation of pipeline licence on application by pipeline licensee